learn-co-curriculum/programming-univbasics-nds-nested-structures/README.md

 ***How many pieces total are in this vending machine?***

-_Modeling_ the vending machine in a predictable way means that we can write code to answer this question.
-You have all the skills required to answer that question now.
-Learning how to work with NDS' to produce _insight_ will be our next area of focus.
+_Modeling_ the vending machine in a predictable way that NDS' require us to use means that we can write code to answer this question in less than a second!
+While our example is candy-in-a-vending-machine, this same structure might be....

+* Employees in divisions of a company
+* Monters in various rooms of a dungeon in a video game
+* Zombies in map coordinates in the city

+_Modeling_ is the first step. _Deriving insight_ is why we really learn NDS'.
+We need them as models on which to write code to produce important _insights_ like

+* "How many candies do we need to bring when we restock the machine?"
+* "How many lunches should we order for the company lunch (one per employee)"
+* "Do we have enough magic points and a strong enough sword to defeat (number of monsters)?"
+* "If we only have 5 bullets and a machete, what's the best way through a zombie city?"

+You have all the skills required to answer these question now!
+Think of it, you're almost able to model simple games now!
+Our next lessons will help you build confidence to start modeling whatever you want and interact with it.

+....By the way, there are `1192`pieces in the vending machine.
-....But the answer is `1192` Let's learn how to calculate that!
+Let's learn how to calculate this using Ruby and NDS'!

 ## Conclusion

 NDS serve to help us model complex data structures.
-As you seek to model the real world you'll build hybrids of the three simple data structures we taught you.
-With time you'll find ways to make lookups in those structures faster.
+As you seek to model the real world, you'll build hybrids of the four simple data structures we taught you.
+In time, you'll find ways to make lookups and updates in those structures faster.
+Programs that excel at updating and retrieving information from data structures are called _databases_.
+We didn't want to scare you, but learning to build NDS' is basically learning to write _databases_.
+In time you'll learn to store your NDS outside of your Ruby code (typically in "data files"), but for now it's OK to keep the data you work on and the code with which you work on it in the same file.
-You'll learn to optimize these structures and tune them to make updating and retrieving data fast.

-By the way, programs that excel at updating and retrieving information from data structures are called _databases_.

-Additionally, you might be able to guess that having to key in these NDS' in order to run your program is a little bit un-fun.
-Programmers have learned to store representations of their NDS in files that they read in at runtime.
-We call these _data files_.
-You'll learn more about reading in complex data later on!